sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/3 - Coalescence/1 - Cleanup.md

 "The Barrier," Frisk said, staring upward.
 "If he enters its influence..."

 The fireballs, expertly directed, soared past the climber but missed.
+Toriel's intent was of course not to hurt, in this case merely to scare, to deter the climber from descending.
 Still, the closeness caused him to flinch away-

 Causing him to knock his head on an invisible barrier of magic, that flickered and became visible around where he impacted it.
 Rubbing his head, they saw him reach out and touch it, pressing his hand against it.

 True to its name, the Barrier did not budge.

+He had already entered too far.

 "This mountain.." they heard him mutter.